daveisnt/teamtree/readme.md

 ## Add Python path to Windows
 Click Start and type "Edit the system environment variables" <enter>
   In System Properties, click "Environment Variables" near the bottom.
     In System Variables, scroll unti you find "Path".
 Highlight it then click "Edit"
       In Edit Environment Variable, click "New".
-Add "c:\python" as the new path variable.
+Add "c:\python" as the new path variable
+      In Edit Environment Variable, click "New".
+Add "c:\python\scripts" as the new path variable
       Click "OK", "OK"
-Confirm that python is installed correctly by typing `python --version` at the command prompt.
+Confirm that Python is installed correctly by typing `python --version` at the command prompt
+Check if PIP is installed by typing `pip help` at the command prompt
+  If PIP is installed, skip the next step

+## Install PIP to Windows
+Download and save this file to `c:\python`: https://bootstrap.pypa.io/get-pip.py
+Open the Windows Command prompt as Administrator
+  `cd c:\python`
+  `python get-pip.py`
+Confirm that PIP is installed by typing `pip help` at the command prompt

 ## Install Pandas, Django, Git
-Open the windows Command prompt as Administrator.
+Open the windows Command prompt as Administrator
   `pip install pandas`
   `pip install django`
   `pip install git`